Recover From Coercive Control

 Score: 3

 The fostering of a "us vs. them" mentality was established through teachings that promoted the notion that members were the chosen ones if they followed her.
 Natasha instructed members to separate from our family and friends because they were not "integrated"/"enlightened"/"evolved".
-These types of messages inforced a sense of exclusivity and can subtly alienate members from broader society.
+These types of messages enforced a sense of exclusivity and can subtly alienate members from broader society.

 Total Score: 30/36